Barbat By Kave Ghorbanzade/ Cedar Top 7-course/ In Stock!/SOLD!

 When you play this Barbat you'll know what I mean, the Barbat is absolutely unique, one of the best balanced instruments I've ever heard, refined and versatile.
 Because of the open structure of shellac, it's got a very open character whereby the freshness of the bass, even on the higher frets, are remarkable.

-This barbat is custom made with 5A grade Engelmann top and very old log of premium indian rosewood back.
-Even the braces are of the same grade Engelmann.
+This barbat is custom made with 5A grade Cedar top and very old log of premium Mahogany back.
+Even the braces are of the same grade Cedar.

 This Barbat has TRUSSROD.